stephanieesha/flaky-test-detector/README.md

-# Flaky Test Detector & Auto-Quarantine System
+# Flaky Test Detector & Auto Quarantine System

-Every automation suite eventually accumulates flaky tests — tests that pass and fail intermittently against unchanged code.
+Every automation suite eventually accumulates flaky tests(tests that pass and fail intermittently against unchanged code).
 Left alone, they erode trust in the whole suite: people start ignoring red builds, which is worse than having no tests at all.
 Manually tracking which tests are "just flaky" is tedious and inconsistent across a team.